fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Restarting Edge services
 ------------------------

-Occassionally, it might be necessary to restart the Edge services.
+Occasionally, it might be necessary to restart the Edge services.

 **Windows**